daaimah123/skills_matrix/README.md

 ## 🔥 What's This All About?

 Let's be real—figuring out your career path is HARD.
 One day you're coding in bliss, the next you're questioning all your life choices because a CSS bug won't fix itself.
-Sound familiar? *Eye roll*
+Sound familiar?

 Skills Matrix is your new BFF for career clarity.
 It's an interactive tool that helps you map out what you're actually good at (not what your LinkedIn says), what you need to work on (we all have those skills), what makes you jump out of bed in the morning, and what makes you want to hide under the covers.